 The Alfred Ceramic Art Museum was formally sanctioned in 1991, comprised of collections that had begun to be gathered as early as 1900 when the New York State College of Ceramics was established.
 The Museum collects, preserves, conserves, and exhibits significant ceramic and glass objects relating to both art and technology for aesthetic and educational purposes.
 While the permanent collection numbers in the many thousands of objects, temporary exhibits are also displayed in order to give the students and visiting researchers and tourists the opportunity to view a wide variety of ceramics made by diverse cultures worldwide.
 Outstanding collections that belong to the Alfred Ceramic Art Museum include the Charles Fergus Binns Collection, the Krevolin Collection of Pottery from the Ancient Americas, the Fox Collection of Korean Ceramics, the Silverman Glass Collection, the "Gloryhole" Collection of M.F.A. graduate student work, the Visiting Artists Collection, the Wesp Collection of European China and the Corsaw Collection of Functional Ceramics, to name just a few.
-The Museum is open free of charge throughout the year as a valuable resource for the students and visitors to Alfred University.
+The Museum is open as a valuable resource for the students and visitors to Alfred University.

-The Cohen Center for the Arts, once a fraternity house, this turn-of-the-century Victorian house was converted to an art gallery on the first floor, Cohen Gallery, with apartments for visiting artists and faculty members on the second floor.
-In a newly constructed building behind the house, the Cohen Studios, houses Freshman Foundation studios and wide-open, flexible spaces for various projects.
+The Cohen Center for the Arts this turn-of-the-century Victorian house was converted to an art gallery on the first floor, Cohen Gallery, with apartments for visiting artists and faculty members on the second floor.
+The Cohen Studios, houses the Foundations studios and wide-open, flexible spaces for various projects.